blurrycontour/zuul-gerrit/doc/source/configuration.rst

       total real memory multiplied by 100.
 Buffers and cache are considered available in the calculation.

+   .. attr:: output_max_bytes
+      :default: 1073741824

+      .. warning:: This option is deprecated.
+In the future, the default value of 1GiB is likely to become fixed and unable to be changed.
+Set this option only if needed and only as long as needed to adjust existing jobs to avoid the limit.

+      Zuul limits the total number of bytes output via stdout or stderr from a single Ansible command to this value.
+If the command outputs more than this number of bytes, the command execution will fail.
+This is to protect the executor from being required to read an excessively large amount of data from an ansible task result.

+      If a job fails due to this limit, consider adjusting the command task to redirect output to a file and collecting the file separately.

    .. attr:: hostname
       :default: hostname of the server